 “When it comes to his precious Mari?
 Definitely not.
 And of course he invited Iago.”

 Since Raoul and Iago had been friends for years, it wasn’t all that surprising.
 Still, she made a note to tease him as she hugged Allison.
 Because she knew Raoul and his hesitance to share anything that wasn’t good, she took the opportunity to get information from her.

-“How are things really, Ally?
+“How are things really, Allie?
 Since I’ve been gone?”

 Mari thought that over as they descended the stairs, arms looped around each other.
 The words assured her that what she read on Raoul’s face was truth.
 He was still healthy and happy.

 A soft breeze blew music, chatter, and laughter into the house through the open back door.
 The homecoming celebration was well underway.

 Allison pulled her arm back and nudged her forward, but before she could step outside, she was swept up into strong arms.
 Keon lifted her clean off her feet and spun her around before drawing her close.